Novelty Search in Representational Space for Sample Efficient Exploration: Experiments

 \subsection{Control and sub-goal exploration}

 In order to test the efficacy of our method beyond fixed mazes, we conduct experiments on the control-based environment Acrobot \citep{Brockman2016Gym} and a multi-step maze environment.
-Our method (with planning depth $d = 5$) is compared to strong exploration baselines with different archetypes: \begin{enumerate} \item Prediction error incentivized exploration \citep{Stadie2015TransitionLoss} \item Hash count-based exploration \citep{Tang2016Hash} \item Bootstrap DQN (BDQN, \cite{Osband2016Bootstrap}) \end{enumerate} In order to maintain consistency in our results, we use the same deep learning architectures throughout.
+Our method (with planning depth $d = 5$) is compared to strong exploration baselines with different archetypes: \begin{enumerate} \item Prediction error incentivized exploration \citep{Stadie2015TransitionLoss} \item Hash count-based exploration \citep{Tang2016Hash} \item Random Network Distillation \citep{Osband2017Randomized} \item Bootstrap DQN (BDQN, \cite{Osband2016Bootstrap}) \end{enumerate} In order to maintain consistency in our results, we use the same deep learning architectures throughout.
 Since we experiment in the deterministic setting, we exclude baselines that require some form of stochasticity or density estimation as baselines (for example, \cite{Shyam2018MAX} and \cite{Osband2017Randomized}).
-For most approaches that include a model-free component, a step in the environment is taken with every update step.
-A specificity of our approach is that we run multiple training iterations in between each environment step for all experiments, which allows using orders of magnitude less samples as compared to most model-free RL algorithms (all within the same episode).
+A specificity of our approach is that we run multiple training iterations in between each environment step for all experiments, which allows the agent to use orders of magnitude less samples as compared to most model-free RL algorithms (all within the same episode).